reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 }
 ```

-By wrapping the DOM update in an effect, you let React update the screen first.
-Then your effect runs.
+By wrapping the DOM update in an Effect, you let React update the screen first.
+Then your Effect runs.

 When your `VideoPlayer` component renders (either the first time or if it re-renders), a few things will happen.
 First, React will update the screen, ensuring the `<video>` tag is in the DOM with the right props.
-Then React will run your effect.
-Finally, your effect will call `play()` or `pause()` depending on the value of `isPlaying` prop.
+Then React will run your Effect.
+Finally, your Effect will call `play()` or `pause()` depending on the value of `isPlaying` prop.

 Press Play/Pause multiple times and see how the video player stays synchronized to the `isPlaying` value: